bhisaac/5eFP/5eFP-SRD.md

 # Actions

 An action is a discrete measurement of time.
 You discard your action when using game features, casting spells, and making attacks.
 An action remains discarded until the beginning of your next turn.
+You can only take a specific action or reaction once until the start of your next turn.

 When you discard your action, you can take one of the actions presented here, take an action you gained from a game feature, or take an action you improvise.
 Many monsters have action options of their own in their stat blocks.